DarthMike/darthmike.github.io/source/_posts/2015-11-03-jumping-into-existing-codebases.markdown

 ### Compile warnings

 With Objective-C and Swift, we get a program to check our code before it's even run.
 Many see the compiler as a nuisance, specially those used to interpreted languages.
 I will run a compilation first to see if the project has warnings, treats warnings as errors, and how many outstanding warnings the team is used to have.
+I consider Jon Reid's [xcconfig][xcconfig] a very good base line for any project.

-Ideally I would like to work on code with most warnings turned on, and warnings treated as error.
+Ideally I would like to work on code with most warnings turned on, and warnings treated as error, but this is not the case for many projects out there.
 The general problem with Xcode is that it creates projects with very lax default warning settings.
 So many developers don't bother changing them, thus having an unsafe environment for the project from the beginning.

 If you start a new project, I'd recommend using a tool to configure properly the project, like [liftoff][liftoff] or [crafter][crafter].
 For project warnings, I personally prefer to have a .xcconfig file because it's more readable, maintainable, and allows for comments of disabled warnings.
 See [xcconfig][xcconfig] or [xcconfigs][xcconfigs] for examples.